bytecodealliance/wasmtime/cranelift/docs/ir.md

 A *dynamic heap* can be relocated to a different base address when it is resized, and its bound can move dynamically.
 The offset-guard pages move when the heap is resized.
-The bound of a dynamic heap is stored in a global value.
+The bound of a dynamic heap is computed from a template.

-H = dynamic Base, min MinBytes, bound BoundGV, offset_guard OffsetGuardBytes
+H = dynamic Base, min MinBytes, bound BoundTEMPLATE, offset_guard OffsetGuardBytes
     Declare a dynamic heap in the preamble.

-    :arg Base: Global value holding the heap's base address.
+    :arg Base: Template computing the heap's base address.
     :arg MinBytes: Guaranteed minimum heap size in bytes.
 Accesses below this size will never trap.
-    :arg BoundGV: Global value containing the current heap bound in bytes.
+    :arg BoundTEMPLATE: Template computing the current heap bound in bytes.
     :arg OffsetGuardBytes: Size of the offset-guard pages in bytes.

 #### Heap examples